The complete guide to building a data room investors don't hate

 • A paper trail for your own records

 There are two main stages when a data room gets used.
-The first is early in the process - when an investor has shown interest and wants to see more.
+The first is early in the process, when an investor has shown interest and wants to see more.
 You'll share a lighter version of the room: pitch deck, cap table, maybe financials.
-The second stage is formal due diligence, where everything goes in.
-Legal documents, contracts, IP, employment agreements - the works.
+The second stage is formal due diligence, where everything goes in such as legal documents, contracts, IP, employment agreements.

 You don't need to build the full due diligence data room on day one.
 Start with a lightweight version and expand it as conversations progress.